 One disclaimer for USH: if you suffer from motion sickness, many of the rides may trigger it.
 We found that a good 90% of the rides rely on digital video and simulations, which definitely triggered my motion sickness (something I never had until I got pregnant with my daughter… woohoo motherhood 🙄).
 By the end of the day, this was definitely a problem.
 Also, side note, we got sprayed or spritzed on almost every ride, so if you straighten your hair… well, just don’t.
 Waste of half an hour!

 While walking around there are “marks” on the ground in the shape of a circle with a spell written on it with a diagram of how to move the wand to make something in the immediate vicinity react.
-This was super cool to see, and if you don’t care to wait in the lineup for Ollivander’s, there are stands around USH that also sell wands.

 Moving on… when you get off of the ride, you exit into a store called Filch’s Emporium of Confiscated Goods… and if you are in some way representing your Hogwarts House, you can find an employee in your House Colours and they will teach you your House’s secret handshake!

 Do not leave Hogsmeade without trying the Butterbeer in Hog’s Head.
 There are also stands outside in the street if the line up is long.
 Oh.
 My.
 Goodness!
 I tried the slushy version, but they also offered just an iced one (and seasonally they serve it hot!).
 This drink was a sip of heaven.
 Its not too sweet (which I was worried about), but had a smooth butterscotch flavour and the “head” was creamy and somehow tasted exactly like Dulce de Leche ice cream (I don’t even know how that was possible considering it all came just from pouring the slushy, nothing else).

 Child Switch Service